 Guinea pigs are sensitive to drastic temperature changes and are most comfortable when the temperature is between 18-22℃ (60- 70 ℉).
-Anything hotter than 30℃ will put your guinea pigs health at great risk so it’s important to understand the signs and causes of heat stroke to help prevent it.
+Anything warmer than 30℃ will put your guinea pigs health at great risk so it’s important to understand the signs and causes of heat stroke to help prevent it.

 WHAT IS HEATSTROKE?

-SYMPTOMS OF HEATSTROKE
+SYMPTOMS OF HEATSTROKE IN GUINEA PIGS

 - Runny Nose